Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

 He felt strongly about adhering to the Constitution and was very outspoken, despite his shy nature, in getting the Bill of Rights ratified.
 Many disagreed with the writing of the Bill of Rights; in fact, Madison was hesitant despite encouragement to write them.
-Ultimately, he chose to write the Bill of Rights and confirmed to the masses that they were not going against the Constitution, but rather more fully supporting and explaining what was written in the Constitution.
+Ultimately, he chose to write the Bill of Rights and confirmed to the masses that they were not going against the Constitution, but instead more fully supporting and explaining what was written in the Constitution.
 These would protect our liberties and still do today.

 Who Did James Madison Run Against in 1808?

 James Madison first ran for President in the 1808 presidential election as the Democratic-Republican.
 He won with a wide margin, against both Federalist Charles C. Pickney and the Independent Republican George Clinton.
-Madison actually received a remarkable 70 percent of the electoral votes.
+Madison received a remarkable 70 percent of the electoral votes.

 James Madison served two terms from 1809 to 1817.
 His presidency started the same day as his term as Secretary of State under Thomas Jefferson expired.
 For his first term as president, he had George Clinton as his vice-President, and the second term Eldridge Gerry held the position.

 The Presidency of James Madison

-Madison led the ill-prepared nation into the War of 1812, which was fought against Great Britain.
-The war started out very rough for Americans, but in the end, Americans felt victorious despite the stalemate.
+Madison led the ill-prepared nation into the War of 1812 against Great Britain.
+The war started very rough for Americans, but in the end, Americans felt victorious despite the stalemate.
 Unfortunately for Madison, his reputation was already tarnished due to negative feelings regarding the feelings that our nation was underprepared as it went against Britain in the War of 1812.
-As a result, Madison was able to forge a very strong military.
+As a result, Madison was able to forge a powerful military.